-Our annual Bardic Supper will be held, as usual, in the Westburn Church halls, Nelson Street, Greenock on February 18th.
+Our annual Bardic Supper was held in the Westburn Church halls, Nelson Street, Greenock on February 18th.

-We are delighted to welcome back Frances Dunlop, who has entertained us in the past with her lively descriptions of the lives of Màiri Mhòr nan Òran and Donnachadh Bàn Mac an t-Saoir.
+We were delighted to welcome back Frances Dunlop, who has entertained us in the past with her lively descriptions of the lives of Màiri Mhòr nan Òran and Donnachadh Bàn Mac an t-Saoir.

 She was later recalled to Dunvegan and died there in 1674.